 You need social interaction when you’re working from home.
 You need face-to-face time.
 Otherwise, eventually, you’ll go stir-crazy.

-The video chat app you use — Zoom, Microsoft’s Skype for Business, Google Hangouts — will be decided by your employer or project manager.
+The video chat app you use — Zoom, Microsoft’s Skype for Business, Google Meet — will be decided by your employer or project manager.

 Knowing how to use your particular video calls app can save your sanity (and save you from possible embarrassment), so here are tutorials for each:

 We primarily use Zoom for video calls at Smart Blogger.
 You don’t have to create an account or download any software to use it, which makes it very user friendly.
 If you have sway over the video chat software your team uses, Zoom is a good choice.

 A personal Zoom account is free, and you can host a meeting with up to 100 participants for up to 40 minutes.
 If you need more, their paid plans start at $14.99 a month.

 Sharing files with colleagues used to be easy.
 Just save everything to your company’s LAN (local area network) and, boom, you’re done.

 But unless your employer has a VPN server, sharing files while you’re working from home is a bit trickier.